 Hazardous Chemical Waste

 Wellesley College is committed to pollution prevention and the management of hazardous chemical waste in compliance with applicable regulations.
 It is Wellesley’s goal to reduce, reuse or recycle, when possible.
 Hazardous chemical waste is managed by the EHS Office and the Science Center.

 Other types of waste in the laboratory include biological, spill clean-up material, universal and medical wastes.
-Information on disposal practices can be found on the EHS website under Waste Management
+Information on disposal practices can be found on under Waste Management

 - American Chemical Society Less is Better - for waste minimization concepts for labs